-I’m Arduino Mancini, and I work in tibicon, the company I founded, as a business coach.
+I’m Arduino Mancini, and I work in tibicon, the company I founded, as a business and executive coach.

 I support my Clients in the management of change and innovation projects, even in multicultural environments, employing coaching and training courses as the main tools.

 The wide range of tools and contents developed over time is vital for my work:

 - the design of training courses (in the classroom, e-learning and blended);